Cover-up fears in Malta despite PM's resignation

 "Muscat needs to explain how he wants to stand for the rule of law after he held on to wrongdoing ministers for years," Sven Giegold, a German Green MEP who is also going to Malta, added.

-For his part, Muscat, in his resignation speech, pointed the finger at Fenech as being the main culprit in the killing.
+For his part, Muscat, in his TV speech, pointed the finger at Fenech as being the main culprit in the killing.

 He said three times that Fenech had "allegedly" ordered the murder, while not mentioning the Schembri allegations at all.

-He noted that the murder victim, Daphne Caruana Galizia had had both "good and bad qualities" and accused protesters, who had thrown eggs at his car, of "violence and disorder".
+He remarked that the deceased, Daphne Caruana Galizia had had both "good and bad qualities" and accused protesters, who had thrown eggs at his car, of "violence and disorder".

-He also cast himself as a victim of media mud-slinging.
+He also cast himself as a victim of media "mud" slinging.

 "Every day, in the past two years, I shouldered the burdens of responsibility and decision-making ... alone and in solitude because that is what the role of prime minister demands," he added, in a note of self-pity.

-Muscat spoke of his seven years in office as having been "nice years for Malta" due to economic growth, including lower energy bills.
+Muscat spoke of his seven years in office as having been "nice years for Malta" due to economic growth, including lower energy prices.

-But the growth came, in part, due to Malta's sales of EU passports to shady foreign oligarchs in a scheme involving alleged government kick-backs.
+But the new prosperity came, in part, from Muscat's sales of EU passports to shady foreign oligarchs in a scheme involving alleged government kick-backs.

-And corruption involving a new energy plant fed by Azerabaijani gas was at the centre of the Daphne Caruana Galizia murder plot.
+And corruption involving Azerbaijani gas sales at inflated prices to a new Maltese energy plant was at the heart of the Daphne Caruana Galizia murder plot.

 Muscat also defended Malta's law enforcement bodies, saying "our institutions are strong and they work".